 Ray Bradbury (1920–2012), the poetic and visionary author of such classics as Fahrenheit 451, The Martian Chronicles, and The Illustrated Man, was one of the most influential writers of the 20th century.
 Bradbury’s sway over contemporary culture is towering—Mikhail Gorbachev, Alfred Hitchcock, and David Bowie all counted themselves as fans, to name only a very few.

-The limited version comes in an edition of 300, is printed on silver foil, and is wrapped in a clear poly book jacket.
+The limited version comes in an edition of 300, is printed on silver foil, and wrapped in a clear poly book jacket.
 It includes a “library card” signed by contributors Margaret Atwood, Frank Darabont, Black Francis, and Sam Weller.

 Edited by J.C.
 Gabel